 Join us for an on-line conference at the Brussels Press Club at 1100 am on Wednesday 19th May.
-Save the date now and reserve your place here:
+Reserve your place here:

 We shall share ideas with music industry professionals on how to transform the obsolete collective rights management system.